autolab-project/autolab/docs/about.rst

 .. note::

-	In order to have a better understanding of how our package is used worldwide, an event is sent over internet when you start using it.
-This event is completely anonymous (sha256 hashing is used to generate an anonymous ID, no personal data is sent) and doesn't affect the performance of the package.
-If you don't want to participate to this study, you can disable this feature in the `autolab_config.py` file located in the autolab local directory.
+At startup, Autolab is configured to send in background a signal completely anonymous (sha256 hashed ID) on internet for statistics of use If you don't want to participate to this study, you can disable this feature with the function ``autolab.set_stats_enabled(True/False)``.

 .. figure:: logos.jpg
 		:figclass: align-center